adamsitnik/performance/docs/profiling-workflow-corefx.md

 ### PerfView

-PerfView is the ultimate .NET Profiler and it's recommended to read it's tutorial or watch the tutorial [videos](https://channel9.msdn.com/Series/PerfView-Tutorial).
+PerfView is the ultimate .NET Profiler and if you are new to PerfView it's recommended to read it's tutorial or watch the tutorial [videos](https://channel9.msdn.com/Series/PerfView-Tutorial).

 ![Welcome Screen](img/perfview_0_welcome.png)